Grab to retain existing redemption rates for ride rewards

-SINGAPORE - Grab users will be able to claim ride rewards at existing redemption rates even after Sept 30, according to an e-mail update by ride-hailing firm Grab on Tuesday (Sept 25).
+After opposition from its customers, Grab has made a U-turn on its loyalty programme.

-The ride-hailing operator had earlier said that existing redemption rates would be available only until Sept 30, with new rates to kick in on Oct 1.
+Users will be able to claim ride rewards at existing redemption rates even after the upcoming Sunday, according to an e-mail update from the ride-hailing firm.

 In the e-mail to users on Tuesday, Grab said: "We heard your feedback.
 That's why we're pleased to announce that even after Sept 30, all Silver, Gold and Platinum members will continue to enjoy preferential pricing on Grab rewards."

-On July 20, the firm announced changes to its rewards system across its three main services - rides, e-payments and food delivery - sparking an online furore.
+On July 20, the firm announced changes to its rewards system across its three main services - rides, e-payments and food delivery - sparking a furore online.

-One of the key changes was that users would have to pay the same amount of points to redeem ride rewards - regardless of membership status.
+One of the key changes was that users would have to use the same number of points to redeem ride rewards - regardless of membership status.

 However, under the existing rewards system, the $5 rebate costs Regular members 2,200 points, Silver members 2,100 points, Gold members 2,000 points and Platinum members 1,900 points.